secondl1ght-projects/bitcoinquotes/README.md

 To have a bitcoin quote added it must have some kind of insight, meaning or significance in bitcoins technology or history.
 I know this is somewhat subjective, but if you are a bitcoiner you should understand what might be a good addition into this collection.

-If you would like a new quote added and you do not know basic JavaScript you can request the quote be added by submitting an issue.
+If you would like a new quote added and you do not know basic JavaScript, you can request the quote be added by submitting an issue.
 Make sure there are 3 components to your request:
 - Quote
 - Speaker
 - Date of quote
 - URL to source of quote (if it was not posted on the internet this can be a link to a video of the person saying it)

-If you would like to add a new quote and you know some basic JavaScript you can submit a PR, add a new `object` to the `quoteArray` in `scripts.js`.
+If you would like to add a new quote and you know some basic JavaScript, you can submit a PR.
+Add a new `object` to the `quoteArray` in `scripts.js`.
 Each `object` needs to have the following `keys`:
 - `text`
 - `speaker`
 - `date`
 - `url`

-Please title your commits and PRs using 'Add quote from <speaker>'.
+Please title your commits and PRs using 'Add quote from [speaker]'.

 Any other ideas beyond adding new quotes are also welcome. :)